Dieb-0/odin-recipes/README.md

-This is my first project on The odin project
+This is the first project that i've done for The Odin Project foundations course.
+I've thoroughly enjoyed making the project and adding the humor.
+I managed to practice all the components of the course while making the project and found some tags like "center" along the way which makes the project look decent.
+I have gained practical experience of interacting with git, and making functional html pages.